8amadel/Zooka/README.md

 Accept all actions by always answering with "y", follow the prompt by opening the provided link in a browswer, tick all the checkboxes and copy the code back to the terminal.

-4- Run the single deployment command
+4- Make the scripts executable and run the single deployment command

 cd zooka/

+find . -type f -name "*.sh" -exec chmod u+x {} +

 nohup ./fullDeploy.sh &